KarthikSabareesh/research-summary-agents/README.md

 ---
 ## Future direction
-- **Inlcude MCP** connectors for ArXiv, Google Drive, Notion for more selective research
+- **Include MCP** connectors for ArXiv, Google Drive, Notion for more selective research
 - **Scale up with cloud** providers like AWS or Azure
 - **Integrate Kubernetes**